Background & Purpose

 The IAC was convened in 2008 to affirm and promote institutional values of respect and inclusivity throughout Yale.
 The council is comprised of individuals from various administrative/academic units who work together to promote a culturally aware and accepting campus environment.

-The IAC supports educational and social programming and provides opportunities for personal growth and advocacy; for constructive intercultural dialogue; and for challenging bias on the basis of race, ethnicity, gender, religion, sexual orientation, ability, socioeconomic status, citizenship, or other identities.
+The IAC supports educational and social programming and provides opportunities for personal growth and advocacy; for constructive intercultural dialogue; for preventing and addressing discrimination and harassment on the basis of race, ethnicity, gender, religion, sexual orientation, ability, socioeconomic status, citizenship, or other identities; and for enhancing diversity, supporting equity, and promoting an environment of welcome, inclusion, and respect.

 Intercultural Affairs Council